Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

-The scale cuts are derived from Eqs.~(\ref{eq:cl_wl}--\ref{eq:cl_gc_phot}), which describe the \gls{wl}, \gls{ggl}, and \gls{gc} observables.
-We consider two scenarios: i) scale cuts for the determination of the \gls{ia} values from the Flagship simulation (Sect.~\ref{sec:IA_values_FS}) and ii) scale cuts for the main analysis of this work.
-In the first case, since the Flagship simulation allows us to obtain positions without the effect of magnification, Eqs.~(\ref{eq:cl_cross}--\ref{eq:cl_gc_phot}) do not include the magnification contributions.
+The scale cuts were derived from Eqs.~(\ref{eq:cl_wl}--\ref{eq:cl_gc_phot}), which describe the \gls{wl}, \gls{ggl}, and \gls{gc} observables.
+We considered two scenarios: (i) deriving scale cuts for the determination of the \gls{ia} values from the Flagship simulation (Sect.~\ref{sec:IA_values_FS}) and (ii) deriving scale cuts for the main analysis of this work.
+In the first case, since the Flagship simulation allows positions without the effect of magnification to be obtained, Eqs.~(\ref{eq:cl_cross}--\ref{eq:cl_gc_phot}) do not include the magnification contributions.
 In the second case, all the terms in Eqs.~(\ref{eq:cl_wl}--\ref{eq:cl_gc_phot}) are included.
-We note that the scale cuts will depend on the assumed \gls{ia} model, so we compute different sets of scale cuts based on the model considered.
+We note that the scale cuts will depend on the assumed \gls{ia} model, so we computed different sets of scale cuts based on the model considered.
 However, we also note that the differences of scale cuts between \gls{ia} models are not very significant.

 Figure~\ref{fig:scale_cuts} shows the scale cuts in terms of $\ell_{\mathrm{max}}$ as a function of redshift for the \gls{wl} case with $k_{\mathrm{max}}=1\,\invhMpc$ and $k_{\mathrm{max}}=3\,\invhMpc$, and for \gls{ggl} and \gls{gc} at $k_{\mathrm{max}}=0.3\,\invhMpc$.
 For simplicity, we only show the scale cuts for the auto-correlation of tomographic redshift bins.
 In this case, we adopt the \nlaz model and consider the effect of magnification.
 Note how the derived $\ell_{\mathrm{max}}$ for the \gls{wl} probe increases when increasing the $k_{\mathrm{max}}$.
 We find that the $\ell_{\mathrm{max}}$ values derived for $k_{\mathrm{max}}=1\,\invhMpc$ and $k_{\mathrm{max}}=3\,\invhMpc$ are consistent with those reported in \citet{Doux_2021, Doux_2022}, although they are more conservative than those in other \Euclid forecasts \citep{scale_cuts_optimistic_1, scale_cuts_optimistic_2, CLOE_blot}.
 The drop in $\ell_{\mathrm{max}}$ in the last redshift bin for the \gls{ggl} case is due to a large contribution to the $C_{\ell}$ from the magnification term.
 We tested determining the scale cuts when removing the magnification contributions ($\rm{g I}$ and $\mu \rm I$) from Eq.~(\ref{eq:cl_cross}) and the drop in $\ell_{\mathrm{max}}$ at high redshift did not appear.